umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 See the [getting started section on queries](#urls-and-parameters) if you are confused.
 Use the [`Number.parseFloat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/parseFloat) function to convert to a number if needed.

-### `fetchCurrentWeather`
+### `fetchCurrentTemperature`

 - Use the provided `fetchJSON` function
 - This function should be done individually by a single group member
   - A different group member than `fetchGeoCoord`'s author

-Write a function, inside of `./src/fetchCurrentWeather.ts`, with the following type signature:
+Write a function, inside of `./src/fetchCurrentTemperature.ts`, with the following type signature:

 ```ts
 interface TemperatureReading {